datamole-ai/edvart/README.md

 report down to the level of code generating the visualizations.

 ## Key features
-* **Default Visualizations**: Generate comprehensive visualizations in a single statement from pandas DataFrames.
+* **One-line reports**: Generate a comprehensive set of visualizations in a single statement from pandas DataFrames.
 Edvart supports:
     - Data overview,
     - Univariate analysis,